airuchen/airuchen.github.io/_pages/about.md

 Oh!
 Hi!
 Didn't notice you there.

-I'm Yu-Wen Chen, from Taiwan.
+I'm Wen, from Taiwan.
 Glad to see you on this page.
 You can find more information about me here.

-I like memes, skateboard, coffee, and beer.
+I like memes, skateboarding, surfing, coffee, and beer.

 <img src='../images/hackerme.jpg'>